 This program is useful for groups that deal with political issues and behavior, public welfare, mental health, antisocial behaviors, professional and research development, origins of adult behavior, psychology, and sociology.

 - Discover ideas that can improve satisfaction with political experience.

 - Recognize what cultural beliefs and values contribute to political conflict.

 - Understand why political behavior is difficult to change.

 - Realize how to examine cultural assumptions that do not serve us.

 - Expand your influence by sharing your new understanding of political behavior with others.

-- Proposals for political action that can reduce the development of political conflict.
+- Create proposals for political action that can reduce the development of political conflict.

 The Needless Source of Our Mental Health Problems